 Startups in the FinTech industry should expand beyond their home nations and make international payments possible.
 The home country regulations can be expensive with a lot of legal fees but innovations in FinTech courses such as Blockchain should be able to solve this issue and make it easier.

 Regulatory measures can be a roadblock for many companies looking to grow domestically.
 By having the freedom of moving abroad, they can expand their horizons and successfully continue their business elsewhere.

 Product information is generally very random and scattered all across the board.
 Different folders, separate drives, a random excel sheet can all be frustrating to follow up on.

 Product distribution lines can be managed in a much simpler manner with the help of FinTech.
-By having a central record of all transactions, companies can have a centralised repository of their products.
-By innovating with the front-end and introducing cool searching features, FinTech can be used to eliminate the same for banks that aren’t using this system yet.
+By having a central record of all transactions, companies can have a centralized repository of their products.
+By innovating with the front-end and introducing cool searching features, FinTech can be used to eliminate the same for banks that aren't using this system yet.

 Many banks today have tools for compliance reporting but since there are a lot of complexities involved in regulatory requirements, it just isn't enough.
 Compliance violations are becoming harder to find and most of the systems, written in legacy code aren't cut out for this task.